 The paint could then be applied directly onto smooth surfaces like marble, or after a primer made of chalk or stucco used to smooth out uneven materials.
 A layer of polish was often the last step, applied by wrapping a wax candle in a linen cloth and rubbing it on the statue.

 By reverse-engineering these steps, Brinkmann developed a technique to recreate the colors with a good level of confidence.
 Until recently, a cast of the original had to be created with plaster, but now a laser scan is performed and an exact copy is 3D-printed.
 But that doesn’t mean that the reproductions are completely authentic.

 “It’s not at all clear if this is the way they actually looked, but there’s no question that we know exactly where the pigments were, and that’s a great step forward,” said Dreyfus.

-In the current exhibition, many pieces are juxtaposed to their originals, creating a stark contrast between the whitewashed and the garishly colorful.
+In the exhibition, many pieces were juxtaposed to their originals, creating a stark contrast between the whitewashed and the garishly colorful.

 “Most people have no idea that the originals were colored, and they are astounded by the reproductions,” said Dreyfus.

-These colored versions probably look as strange to today's museum visitors as the now-monochrome originals would have looked to our ancestors.
+In the end, these colored versions probably look as strange to today’s museum visitors as the now-monochrome originals would look to our ancestors.

-The book "Gods in color: Polychromy in the Ancient World
+The book “Gods in color: Polychromy in the Ancient World” is published by Prestel.